Najwanyusnianda/saku_beasiswa/.github/instructions/architecture_design.instructions.md

 /lib/features: Contains the individual feature modules.
 Each feature folder has the following internal structure:

-/lib/features/application: The business logic layer.
+/lib/features/{feature_name}/application: The business logic layer.
 This is where Riverpod Notifiers live.
 This layer orchestrates the flow of data between the UI and the data sources.

-/lib/features/domain: The core of the feature.
+/lib/features/{feature_name}/domain: The core of the feature.
 Contains the data models (Freezed classes) and the abstract Repository interfaces.
 This layer has zero dependencies on other layers.

-/lib/features/infrastructure: The implementation layer for data handling.
+/lib/features/{feature_name}/infrastructure: The implementation layer for data handling.
 Contains Repository implementations and Drift DAOs.
 All database and API calls must be made from this layer.

-/lib/features/presentation: The UI layer.
+/lib/features/{feature_name}/presentation: The UI layer.
 Contains the screens and feature-specific widgets.
 This layer should only talk to the /application layer (Riverpod providers).
-To keep screen files lean, create a /widgets sub-directory inside /presentation for complex or reusable widgets specific to this feature.
+To keep screen files lean, create a /widgets or /widgets/{screen_name} sub-directory inside /presentation for complex or reusable widgets specific to this feature or screens.

 ## Coding Standards & Best Practices
 Formatting: All code must be formatted using the default Dart formatter (dart format .).
 This is non-negotiable and ensures universal code style.